 Are Interpretation and translation the same?

 Interpretation is the conversion from one language to another in the spoken form.
+Translation is rendering text from a source language into a target language while preserving meaning.
+Translation is written.
 It involves listening to a speech and then converting it into the target language.
 Listening to the speech can be direct and on a face to face level or through a voice or video call.
 Although, both translation and Interpretation involve language conversion.
 It is not the same as translation.
 There are many differences between them.
 Interpretation has been present in history for a long time.
 People have been using this method to convey their message to people from different language groups.
 And its history dates even before the invention of written scripts.
 European colonists have used Interpreters during the medieval period to speak to other people.

 Interpretation is of two types.
 Simultaneous and consecutive.
 A person has to interpret the meaning of the source language at one go after the utterance of the source message in simultaneous interpretation.
 Whereas, a person has to interpret the source message in the target language at intervals in consecutive interpretation.
 The acceptance of this service as an industrial profession is a very recent thing.
 This service has its use in live speeches by diplomats and celebrities during live T.V. coverage, meetings, medical and other types of conferences, and legal proceedings.
 Now, let us look at the similarities with translation.